Exploring your identity online?

 Look out for the fakers

 The internet can be fun and it can be a lifeline, especially for young LGBT people.
 But it’s really important to be careful.
-Did you know that there are hundreds of millions of fake accounts on Facebook?
+Did you know that there are billions of fake accounts on Facebook?
 And that's just Facebook.
 What about Tinder, Instagram, Twitter and Grindr?

 Some adults hang around sites and apps that young people use and deliberately target them.
 They want to trick or force them into sending inappropriate selfies, live stream or video them doing sexual things, or get them to meet up in real life.